bevacqua/bevacqua.io/README.markdown

 # Flow

-In local development you can use `grunt dev` to configure and build the
+In local development you can use `grunt dev` to configure and build everything.
+As you make changes, the `watch` task will re-compile any assets as needed, and its `livereload` target will load changes in the browser, making for continuous development.